-It is believed that dividends tax will remove any tax savings on re-investment further down the line, so in effect entrepreneurs will pay at least 22 per cent on all company profits in the long run.
+Although the details on this are not yet clear, it is believed that the measure will remove any tax savings on re-investment further down the line, so in effect entrepreneurs will pay at least 19 per cent on all company profits in the long run.

 Is it still worth being an incorporated business?

-The tax benefits of being a limited company were cut down by the 2004 Budget, and many small firms felt aggrieved that after encouraging them to incorporate a few years ago, the chancellor was looking to ‘trap’ them in a dividends tax.
+The tax benefits of being a limited company have been cut down by the 2004 Budget, and many small firms will feel aggrieved that after encouraging them to incorporate a few years ago, the chancellor is looking to ‘trap’ them in a dividends tax.